SanielX/Serenity-Update-Manager/Readme.md

 }
 ```

+You may have a situation where your base class has sealed update function.
+So you may still want to group all child classess to be executed toghether.
+In this case you can add `ExecutionGroupBaseClass` attribute, so all children of this class will be boundled toghether if they have same execution order index.

 ## Execution Order
 You can control execution order in 3 ways:
 * `[DefaultExecutionOrder]` attribute, which will just set class order to some value